-We thought it would be nice to take the stress away so that you can enjoy the party that you’ve signed up to host.
-After all, it’s your party and you should have fun if you want to.
-Or cry, whichever works.
+We thought it would be nice to hopefully reduce the stress a bit, so you can actually enjoy the party you’ve signed up to host.
+After all, it’s your party, and you should have fun if you want to.
+Or cry — whichever works.

 It almost goes without saying, but your food should be good.
-After you’ve nailed down your main dishes, it’s time to add some fun, yet subtle touches to your home to kick things up a notch.
+After you’ve nailed down your main dishes, it’s time to add some fun-yet-subtle touches to your home to kick things up a notch.
 Here are 8 simple ideas that will keep your guests entertained and continuing to talk about your par-TAY for a long time to come.

 1. Liquid courage on wheels

 Instead of having everyone approach the bar, why not have the bar approach them?
-It doesn’t even have to go anywhere, it’s just a fun way to showcase all the drinks you have and show everyone that it’s perfectly normal to spend most of their time by the bar.
-Bar carts, the only time alcohol and wheels go together.
+Bar carts, the only time alcohol and wheels go together, don’t even have to go anywhere.
+They’re just a fun way to showcase all the drinks you have and show everyone that it’s perfectly normal to spend most of their time by the bar.

 2. Don’t get shy with color

-There’s nothing wrong with having neutral tones or a minimalist design sense.
-However, since it’s a party, you’ll want to add some spice by throwing in color (we suggest bright) where it makes sense.
-The right color palette can make your guests feel a warm and comfortable vibe, setting the tone for the rest of the night.
+There’s nothing wrong with embracing neutral tones and a minimalist’s sense of style.
+However, since it’s a party, you’ll want to add some excitement by throwing in color — we suggest bright color — where it makes sense.
+The right palette can impart a warm and comfortable vibe, setting the tone for the rest of the night.

 3. Presentation over everything

-As we mentioned, your food should be good, so we’ll save that part.
+As we mentioned, your food should be good, so we’ll skip the details on that.
 But don’t forget about making it look good as well.
-We live in a social media age-and with Facebook, Instagram and Snapchat, food is the newest celebrity.
+We live in a social media age, and with Facebook, Instagram and Snapchat, food is the newest celebrity.
 Why not try:

-- Long cutting boards instead of plates to display your made from scratch crostinis.
+- Long cutting boards instead of plates to display your made from scratch crostini.

 - Clay pots instead of bowls to serve your Vietnamese vermicelli dish.

-It if looks good, the chances are it will taste good.
-And even if it doesn’t taste good, at least your guests will have a lot of likes on their social media feed.
-Hey, that’s worth something right?
+If it looks good, chances are it will taste good.
+And even if it doesn’t taste good, at least your guests will have a lot of “likes” on their social media feed.
+Hey, that’s worth something.
+Right?

 4. String lights for the occasion

-We are such suckers for string lights and it’s no small wonder why.
-They look amazing, and they’re no longer reserved for just weddings and Christmas time.
-There’s a party light for every occassion.
-They add a festive, magical charm and they’re really becoming more of a must-have than a nice-to-have.
-Stringing them outside on top of a patio, or inside adorned around a window.
-They’re just so pretty, there’s really no wrong way of displaying these.
+We are such suckers for string lights, and it’s no small wonder why.
+They look amazing, and they’re no longer reserved for just weddings and Christmastime.
+There’s a party light for every occasion.
+With the way they add a festive, magical charm, they’re really becoming more of a “must-have” than a “nice-to-have.”
+String them outside above a patio or inside around a window.
+They’re just so pretty, there’s really no wrong way to display them.

 5. Create a playlist

-Playing some ambient background music is a nice way to set the mood and atmosphere.
+Playing some background music is a nice way to set the mood and atmosphere.
 Keep the music simple and relatable (you know your friends better than we do).
-Although unless you want your dishes and vases to get broken, we’d probably stay away from Nirvana.
+Although, unless you want your dishes and vases to get broken, we’d suggest probably staying away from Nirvana.
 Try creating a playlist for every situation.
-Relaxing, calming music during slow down times, and more upbeat tunes for when people want to get a little loose.
+Relaxing, calming music during slow, down times, and more upbeat tunes for when people want to get a little loose.
 By compiling a playlist in advance, you can spend less time on the music and more time making sure nothing is burning in the oven.

 6. Games galore

 Games are always the best way to break some ice, and a great way for your more introverted guests to show off their personality .
-There’s a lot of fun new games like Left, Right, Center for the gambleholics, inappropriate card games like Cards Against Humanity (please don’t let grandma play) to get people out of their shell, or the guessing game “Who am I?” if you don’t mind people staring at something on your back for the entire night.
+There’s a lot of fun new games like Left, Right, Center for the gambling-lovers; inappropriate card games like Cards Against Humanity (please don’t let Grandma play) to get people out of their shell, or the guessing game “Who Am I?” if you don’t mind people staring at something on your back for the entire night.

 7. Create a personalized menu

-Making your own dinner party menu might sound kind of cheesy, but that’s sort of the point.
-Your guests are likely expecting a casual affair, so why not surprise them with a hand made menu and make them feel like they’re experiencing a Michelin star dinner in the south of France?
+Making your own dinner party menu for guests to read might sound kind of cheesy, but that’s sort of the point.
+Your guests are likely expecting a casual affair, so why not surprise them with a handmade menu and make them feel like they’re experiencing a Michelin-star dinner in the south of France?

-And since there’s no James Beard Awards being handed out, make it fun.
+Since there’re no James Beard Awards being handed out, make it fun.
 If you’re serving hot dogs, try a cursive, art nouveau style font.
-Or grab your daughters blackboard easel and write it out in your fanciest handwriting.
-At the very least your guests will laugh, and at best, you’ll make them feel special (because they are of course).
+Or grab your daughter’s blackboard easel and write it out in your fanciest handwriting.
+At the very least, your guests will laugh; and at best, you’ll make them feel special (because they are, of course).

-If you need help creating a dinner menu, check out these free templates that are easy to use.
+If you need help creating a dinner menu, check out these easy-to-use, free templates.

 8. Adjustable lighting

-There’s nothing worse than winding down at the end of the night and having a bright, purely white light hit your face like a police interrogation.
-Do your guests a favor and get some dim, mood lights or install a dimmer switch.
-At the right brightness level, it’ll feel more like candle light, which is far more preferable in a social setting than the spotlight approach.
+There’s nothing worse than winding down at the end of the night, preparing to leave, and having a glaring white light hit your face like a police interrogation.
+Do your guests a favor and get some soft mood lights or install a dimmer switch.
+At the right brightness level, it’ll feel more like candlelight, far more preferable in a social setting than the spotlight approach.

-There you have it.
-8 wonderfully simple ideas for hosting a dinner party that don’t take up much time or effort.
-Now all you have to worry about is all the friends you didn’t invite, and how they missed out on an awesome dinner party.
-Perhaps dinner party #2 coming soon?
+There you have it — eight wonderfully simple, time-and-effort-sparing ideas for hosting a dinner party.
+Now all you have to worry about are the friends you didn’t invite, and how they missed out on an awesome dinner party.
+Perhaps dinner party #2 should be coming soon!